-The first session of the day featured presentations by key speakers, Professor Benedetta Allegranzi from the World Health Organization, and Ms Anna Rosling Rönnlund, author and cofounder of the Gapminder Foundation.
+The first session of the day featured presentations by key speakers, Professor Benedetta Allegranzi from the World Health Organization and Ms Anna Rosling Rönnlund, author and co-founder of the Gapminder Foundation.

-It is important to recognize the gaps around the world when it comes to HAIs and IPC.
+It is important to recognise the gaps around the world when it comes to HAIs and IPC.

-Covid-19 and climate change are adding urgency to the collective need for action, and people are more aware of the need to work together to develop solutions that everyone can act on.
+COVID-19 and climate change are adding urgency to the collective need for action and people are more aware of the need to work together to develop solutions that everyone can act on.
 A core issue facing awareness of HAIs is that the ROI is enormous, yet its effects are understated, because they're not visible.

-And yet, fiscally speaking, damage that caused by smoking.
+And yet, fiscally speaking, damage from HAIs is roughly equivalent to that caused by smoking.

-Another vital understanding is that countries are at different levels of progress, and that the recomm-endations of the perfect picture for one region, may not be achievable in others.
+Another vital understanding is that countries are at different levels of progress, and that the recommendations of the perfect picture for one region may not be achievable in others.

-The gaps are mainly in IPC education, which during the pandemic emerged as a very important element for improving practices at POC (point of care).
+The gaps are mainly in IPC education, which during the pandemic emerged as a very important element for improving practices at PoC (point of care).
 Overall, 10% of patients are affected by this problem - between 2016 and 2017 there were almost nine million HAIs.
 This is often accompanied, or caused, by antimicrobial resistance (AMR).